icebreakerone/ib1-technical-docs/docs/metadata.md

 existing ontologies such as DCAT and Dublin Core by preference, then shared, industry-specific, ontologies, and only using internal or custom representation when absolutely necessary.

-Of particular note, and something we would like to ultimately expose in Open Net Zeroour search interface, is information about the geospatial and temporal ranges of entries within a data set.
+Of particular note, and something we would like to ultimately expose in the Open Net Zero search interface, is information about the geospatial and temporal ranges of entries within a data set.
 This is a complex subject, but one that has already been handled by DCAT.
-If you need to express this kind of information, please do so according to the standards laid out [here](https://www.w3.org/TR/vocab-dcat-2/#time-and-space).
+If you need to express this kind of information, please do so according to the standards laid out
+[here](https://www.w3.org/TR/vocab-dcat-2/#time-and-space).

 We encourage use of the `dcat:keyword` list for data sets.
 These translate to “tags” in our web interface and are useful to group data sets around specific topics.